Replace GET by POST

 Perhaps hitting it via GET could land at a confirmation page, similar to what happens for a package install.

-#14 Updated by Jim Pingle 17 days ago
+#14 Updated by Jim Pingle about 2 months ago

 - Target version changed from Future to 2.4.0